lubuntu-team/manual/source/1/1.3/installation.rst

 The Install
 -----------
 The Lubuntu installer provides some useful information while the installer is running.
 On the bottom of the window is a progress bar.
 On the right end of the progress bar is the percentage of the installation complete.
-To see command line output of the install press the :guilabel:`Toggle log` button.
+To see command line output of the install press the :guilabel:`Magnifying glass` button.
 Once Lubuntu is installed you have a checkbox :guilabel:`Reboot now` after your Lubuntu is installed and is now finished.
 There is a slideshow while you install and to move to the next slide left click and to move to the previous slide right click.

 .. image:: installer_screen.png